 If one of your partners goes out of business, you might be unable to pay your suppliers, who might be forced in turn to delay payments to their own suppliers.
 Trade credit insurance can help you safeguard your cash flow and avoid bad debt.
 It covers your receivables due within 12 months against unexpected commercial and political risks (customer bankruptcy, changes to import and export regulations, etc.) and compensate you in case of bad debts.

 Tip: Numbers are the starting point for dialogue with customers.
 If you see something strange in your receivables, reach out to the customer in question as soon as you can.
 You can work together to agree on a short- or long-term payment plan.
 Getting in touch with the customer if you detect early signs of weakness may help you to avoid considerable difficulties.
-Better yet, having these conversations may help to build long-term relationships of trust with your customers, even in case of late payments or unpaid invoices.
+Better yet, having these conversations may help to build long-term relationships of trust with your customers, even in case of late payments.